Freeway Courtesy Patrol

 Assistance by FCP drivers includes:

-- servicing disabled vehicles by providing fuel, oil, and
+- servicing disabled vehicles by providing fuel, oil, and other system fluids;

 - clearing stranded vehicles and debris from driving lanes;